Leland Grove

 Leland Hotel, Sixth Street and Capitol Avenue (1914 postcard)

-Name: Leland Grove is believed to be named for a grove of oaks on or near the old Horace Leland farm, “though the connection seems to exist more in legend than in fact,” Schlitt reported, adding that longtime residents remembered no grove bearing the name.
-However, part of the new city had once belonged to Horace Leland, who owned the Leland Hotel in Springfield in the 19th century, and the Leland family spent winters in a brick farmhouse on Willemore Avenue.
+Leland Grove is named for a grove of oaks thought to have been on or near the old Horace Leland farm, “though the connection seems to exist more in legend than in fact,” Schlitt reported, adding that longtime residents remembered no grove bearing the name.
+However, part of the new city had once belonged to Horace Leland, a co-owner of the Leland Hotel in the 19th century, and the Leland family spent winters in a brick farmhouse on Willemore Avenue.
+(The house was torn down in 2021.)

 Col. Noble Wiggins, Leland’s partner, opened the Oak Knolls subdivision, and Jerome Leland, Horace’s nephew, owned 300 acres of his own, which became Leland Knolls.
 Both areas form parts of Leland Grove.